luistelesm/luistelesm.github.io/_pages/home.md

 ---

 Welcome!
-I am a **PhD candidate in Economics** at [Nova School of Business and Economics](http://novasbe.pt), and I will be joining [Rotterdam School of Management, Erasmus University](https://www.rsm.nl) this summer as Assistant Professor of Finance.
+I am a **PhD candidate in Economics** at [Nova School of Business and Economics](http://novasbe.pt).
+I am joining [Rotterdam School of Management, Erasmus University](https://www.rsm.nl) this summer as Assistant Professor of Finance.

 My research focuses on household finance, particularly housing and real estate, and its interaction with macroeconomic policy and financial regulation.